innolitics/n2y/README.md

 1. Create a new Python module
 2. Subclass the various notion classes, modifying their constructor or `to_pandoc` method as desired
-3. Run n2y with the `--plugin` argument pointing to your python module
+3. Set the `plugins` property in your export config to the module name (e.g., `n2y.plugins.deepheaders`)

 See the [builtin plugins](https://github.com/innolitics/n2y/tree/main/n2y/plugins) for examples.